Myrica cerifera aka Wax Myrtle

 Wax Myrtle, Southern Bayberry, Southern Wax Myrtle

-How to care for Wax Myrtle
+How difficult is it to take care of Wax Myrtle

 If you're looking for a plant that offers a moderate level of challenge, Wax Myrtle is a great choice to test your gardening skills.